mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 - antecedent_oids: set of object identifiers on which this object depends and which must be sent before this object.
 Optional, defaults to empty, meaning this object has no antecedent constraints.
 - paths: set of paths, as a subset of those available to the association, to explicitly use for this object.
 Optional, defaults to empty, meaning all paths are acceptable.

-Calls to send are non-blocking; synchronous send which blocks on remote acknowledgment or expiry of a
+Calls to send are non-blocking; a synchronous send which blocks on remote acknowledgment or expiry of an object can be implemented by a call to send() followed by a wait on the ack or expired events (see {{Events}}).

 ## Receiving Objects

 An application receives objects via its receive_handler callback, registered at association creation time.
 This callback has the following prototype:

 receive_handler(association, bytes)